Newfoundland and Labrador Alliance: History and principles

-The NL Alliance held its first town hall meeting in January 2019 in the provincial capital of St. John's, with roughly 20 people in attendance, including Independent MHA Paul Lane.
+The NL Alliance held its first town hall meeting in January 2019 in the provincial capital of St. John's; there were roughly 20 people in attendance, including Independent MHA Paul Lane.
 At the meeting, party founder Pelley laid out his basic premise for starting the party, claiming that status quo politics in the province wasn't working for residents.

 While Lane decided against joining the party and media gave little further attention, Pelley continued forward with his project, eventually gaining the necessary signatures to register the NL Alliance in time for the 2019 general election.
 During the election, Pelley was included in the Federation of Labour leaders debate and the NLTA candidates forum, but was excluded from other debates.
 Pelley personally contested the district of Mount Scio but finished a distant fourth.
-In 2020, Pelley contested the by-election in his home district of Humber-Gros Morne but finished a distant third.
+In 2020, Pelley contested the by-election in his home district of Humber-Gros Morne; he finished a distant third.

 In the 2021 provincial election, the NL Alliance nominated six candidates.
 Party leader Graydon Pelley withdrew his nomination in Humber-Gros Morne following a medical emergency.
 After suspending his personal campaign, his candidacy did not appear on the ballot in the constituency.
 The party failed to win any seats in the election.

 In February 2023, Pelley and party president Rudy Norman both announced their departure from the party that they had established.
 In an interview with CBC News, Pelley remarked that it was difficult to promote election reform within a rigid provincial party system.
-The party remains registered with Elections NL, and Pelley expressed a hope that somebody would volunteer to maintain it.
+The party remained registered with Elections NL, and Pelley expressed a hope that somebody would volunteer to maintain it.
+However, the party was de-registered on March 30, 2023.